PatientSim: A Persona-Driven Simulator for Realistic Doctor-Patient Interactions: Experimental settings

 \paragraph{Notation} The $i$-th patient profile, denoted as $P^{i} = \{ x^{i}_{k} \}_{k=1}^{K}$, consists of $K$ predefined items, among $N$ total profiles.
 The dialogue between the physician and \mname configured with profile $P^{i}$ is represented as $D^{i}$.
 Within $D^{i}$, \mname’s utterances over $T$ turns are represented as $U^{i} = \{ u^{i}_{t} \}_{t=1}^{T}$, where $u^{i}_{t}$ is the utterance at turn $t$.
 Each utterance $u^{i}_{t}$ may contain multiple sentences, denoted as $u^{i}_{t} = \{ s^{i}_{tm} \}_{m=1}^{M}$, where $M$ is the number of sentences in utterance $u^{i}_{t}$.
 We classify $s^{i}_{tm}$ as \textit{supported} if it is related to at least one profile item $x^{i}_{k}$, and as \textit{unsupported} if it includes any information unrelated to the profile.

 \paragraph{Sentence-level evaluation} For sentence-level evaluation, each evaluation step is performed by providing input to the LLM sentence classifier.
 The classifier receives the preceding conversation history (i.e., the dialogue up to the current sentence $s^{i}_{tm}$) and the sentence $s^{i}_{tm}$ itself as the user prompt, along with step-specific system instructions.
 The evaluation consists of three steps: \begin{enumerate}[leftmargin=3.5mm,itemsep=0pt,topsep=-2pt] \item \textbf{Classify sentence type}: Each sentence $s^{i}_{tm}$ is categorized into one of five types: politeness, emotion, inquiry, meta-information, or information ($C(s^{i}_{tm})$).
 This step follows the prompt defined in Figure~\ref{prompt:NLI_step0}. \item \textbf{Identify the related profile items}: For each sentence $s^{i}_{tm}$ classified as information, we identify which of the patient’s profile items $x^{i}_{k}$ it relates to.
 The output is a binary vector $R(s^{i}_{tm}) = [r^{i}_{1}, r^{i}_{2}, \dots, r^{i}_{K}]$, where $r^{i}_{k} = 1$ if $s^{i}_{tm}$ is related to profile item $x^{i}_{k}$, and $0$ otherwise.
 This step is guided by the instructions in Figure~\ref{prompt:NLI_step1-1}. \item \textbf{Verify factual accuracy}: For each relevant profile item (\ie, where $r^{i}_{k} = 1$), we verify if the $s^{i}_{tm}$ is consistent with $x^{i}_{k}$ using a Natural Language Inference (NLI) process, which checks for entailment or contradict.
 Unlike the previous steps, this one includes the relevant profile items (\ie, $\forall x^{i}_{k}$ where $r^{i}_{k} = 1$) as part of the input.
-This evaluation is performed using the prompt shown in Figure~\ref{prompt:NLI_step2-1}. \end{enumerate}
+This evaluation is performed using the prompt shown in Figure~\ref{prompt:NLI_step2-1}. \end{enumerate} We analyze the performance of the LLM sentence classifier for the sentence classification task by comparing two widely adopted LLM-as-judge models, GPT-4o and Gemini-2.5-Flash, in Appendix~\ref{apd:ablation_sentence_cls}.

 \paragraph{Dialogue-level evaluation} In dialogue-level evaluation, we extract a derived profile $\hat{P}^{i}= \{\hat{x}^{i}_{1}, \hat{x}^{i}_{2}, \dots, \hat{x}^{i}_{K}\}$ from the dialogue $D^{i}$, and compare it to the original profile $P^{i}$.
 For each item such that both the original and derived items are present, we compute the semantic similarity between $x^{i}_{j}$ and $\hat{x}^{i}_{j}$.
 Profile extraction is carried out using the prompt in Figure~\ref{prompt:profile_extraction}, and the semantic similarity per item is computed using the method described in Figure~\ref{prompt:profile_consistency_score}.